-After graduating from the University of Hull in 2007 with a 2:1 (Honours) in BSc.
-Aquatic Zoology, Lauren furthered her knowledge by accepting a PhD in Fisheries Science at Hull International Fisheries Institute with a project funded by the Environment Agency (EA).
+After graduating from the University of Hull in 2007 with a 2:1 (Honours) in BSc Aquatic Zoology, Lauren furthered her knowlege by accepting a PhD in Fisheries Science at Hull International Fisheries Institute with a project funded by the Environment Agency (EA).
 Her thesis focused on the feeding ecology of 0+ fishes, particularly roach, bream and perch, working on rivers in Yorkshire, Lincolnshire and Nottinghamshire.

 She then worked as an Environmental Monitoring Officer for the EA in Anglian Northern area, regularly writing reports on the state of fish populations within Lincolnshire rivers and carrying out routine fish and macrophyte surveys.
 Lauren now works as a Senior Aquatic Ecologist as AECOM, advising on anything relating to the freshwater environment.

 Howard joined the Board of Trustees in May 2018.
 He is a recently retired Chartered Public Finance Accountant.